 The “Wind Turbine” category dominated the market in 2024.

-The key players in the market are Vestas Wind Systems A/S, Capstone Turbine Corp, Caterpillar, Ballard Power Systems Inc., Doosan Heavy Industries & Construction, Rolls-Royce plc, Suzlon Energy Ltd, General Electric, Siemens, Schneider Electric, ENERCON GmbH, Sharp Corp, First Solar, Mitsubishi Electric Corp, Toyota Turbine and Systems Inc, Others.
+The key players in the market are Vestas Wind Systems A/S, Capstone Turbine Corp., Caterpillar, Ballard Power Systems Inc., Doosan Heavy Industries & Construction, Rolls-Royce plc, Suzlon Energy Ltd., General Electric, Siemens, Schneider Electric, ENERCON GmbH, Sharp Corp., First Solar, Mitsubishi Electric Corp., Toyota Turbine and Systems Inc., and Others.

 The global market is projected to grow at a CAGR of 13.5% during the forecast period, 2025-2034.

-The Distributed Energy Generation Market size was valued at USD 311 Billion in 2025.
+The Distributed Energy Generation Market is valued at USD 311 Billion in 2025.